tomkimpson/minimal-mistakes/_pages/books.md

 The Sewing Circles of Herat  - *Christina Lamb*

-Killing dragons: The Conquest of the Alps - *Fergus Fleming*
+Killing Dragons: The Conquest of the Alps - *Fergus Fleming*

 The Atheist Muslim - *Ali A. Rizvi*